• Skip to primary navigation

 1. On your Windows system, launch File Explorer.

-2. Navigate to the following path: C:\Windows\System32\spool
+2. Navigate to the following path: C:\Windows\System32\spool.

 4. Disable the Printer Spooler Service